 - Power Walk Out of the Inferno: Spike, Drusilla, Angelus and Darla during the Boxer Rebellion.

-- Real Life Writes the Plot: The scar over James Marsters eye (got during a mugging) is explained by the Chinese Slayer injuring him with her sword (presumably coated in holy water or something).
+- Real Life Writes the Plot: The scar over James Marsters' eye (got during a mugging) is explained by Xin Rong injuring him with her sword (presumably coated in holy water or something).

 - Supernaturally Delicious and Nutritious: Slayer blood for vampires.